-Would you like to start a business or work as a freelancer in Germany?
-If so, you are able to apply for a visa for self-employment.
+With a visa for self-employment, you can realise your start-up project in Germany.
 Depending on whether you are planning on setting up a business or working as a freelancer, different conditions may apply.

 To find out whether you require a visa to enter Germany, see Who Needs a Visa?.